microsoft/coyote/docs/tutorials/first-concurrency-unit-test.md

 .\AccountManager.exe
 ```

-We have added some command line arguments to make it easy select which test to run:
+This version has some command line arguments to make it easy select which test to run:

 ```plain
 Usage: AccountManager [option]